wjunkin/moodle-quiz_liveviewgrid/README.txt

 This version will refresh the individual iframes without refreshing the entire page.
 Changed the default for $refresht to 3.
 Changes for version 1.3.2 Corrected bug that carried values of the $response array from one user to the other. $response = array(); in locallib.php, line 295.
-Changes for version 1.3.3 Changed default values for rag, evaluate, showkey, and compact = 1
+Changes for version 1.3.3 Changed default values for rag, evaluate, showkey, and compact = 1 Changes for version 1.3.4 Changed the code to take care of the bug if $stfraction[$user][$questionid] was set but was not an array.